joshuakalule/FitTrack/README.md

 * Run console(interactively): `./console` and enter command
 * Run console(non-interactively): `echo "<command>" | ./console.py`

+## Usage
+Sign up at [Fittrack Sign up](http://web-02.onepimeht.tech/signup), enter user details and the application will recommend workouts based on the user goals.
+Happy working out!😁

 ## File Descriptions
 [console.py](console.py)
 The console contains the entry point of the command intepreter.
 It has the following functionalities.